CUCentralAdvancement/github-docs/docs/dna/kanban.md

 - **stale** - Placed by Stalebot on issues with no activity for 60 days.
 If no further activity is taken, the issue will be closed by Stalebot in after one week.
 - **unblocker** - Issues that precede another "blocked" issue.

+## Work In Progress Limit

+@todo Add limits for each column as well as limits per team member.

+## Queue Replenishment Meetings

+...

 # Inspirations